jupste/openrefine_docker/README.md

 Currently the data wrangling only removes dublicates from the data.
 This could be easily expanded by adding new operations to `operations.json` file

-## Testing

-This repo also contains some example data for testing.
-The `million.csv` data contains million rows of AIS data and `half.csv` contains half a million rows of the same data.